 For the sideways and upward application in hop no spray drift deposition values are available.
-Hop cultivation in The Netherlands is usually 3-4 meter high (Limburg) For the assessment the values applicable to tall fruit in the dormant stage are used, based on expert judgement of WUR-PRI (now Wageningen UR division Plant Research, personal communication, 2014).
-The default value for the assessment is hence 16.6%.
-Based on practical applicability the following spray drift mitigation measures can be accepted for hop:
+Hop cultivation in The Netherlands is usually 3-4 meter high (Limburg) For the assessment the values applicable to tall fruit in the dormant stage are used, based on expert judgement of WPR (personal communication, 2014).